 Termination benefits for unvested members are the return of the member's contributions.
 For members who are vested when they terminate, their vested accrued pension benefit is payable at the early or normal retirement date.
 Full vesting occurs at the completion of ten years of credited service.

-At October 1, 2019, the date of the latest actuarial valuation, membership consisted of:
+At October 1, 2020, plan membership consisted of: